rodfr/graphing/README.md

 Graphing
 ==========

-Framework for playing around with graphs in c++.
+Framework for playing around with graphs in c++ by frg